howdyai/botkit-cms/readme.md

 ## An open tool for designing, building and managing interactive dialog systems

-This project can serve as a drop-in replacement for users of Botkit Studio.

 ![Dialog Editor](https://raw.githubusercontent.com/howdyai/botkit-cms/master/docs/screenshots/dialog.png)

 ## Install and run it locally